JS 2 is a research preview of an open source compiler focused on compiling JavaScript to WebAssembly ahead of time, developed at Loopdive.

 The mission of the JS² compiler project is to make WebAssembly a drop-in deployment target for existing JavaScript and npm packages, running modules without embedding a JS runtime and enabling more secure, flexible dependency management.

-The project is motivated by the idea that JavaScript, despite being a dynamic language, can be compiled efficiently ahead of time without limiting it to an incompatible subset or shipping a full JS runtime like V8 or SpiderMonkey.
+The project is motivated by the idea that JavaScript, despite being a dynamic language, can be compiled efficiently ahead of time without limiting it to an incompatible subset or shipping a full JS engine inside every module.
+Whether that idea holds up at scale is an open question the project is testing.

 The project is guided by the following goals: